 The Unitarian Universalist Association (UUA) began using a new logo in February 2014.
 Congregations are welcome to download and use the new symbol for their own outreach purposes.

-The UUA logo is designed to convey the idea of light emanating from the flame, or illumination.
-To maintain a consistent appearance the number of radiants must adapt appropriately as the chalice increases or decreases in size.
-For this reason, we have provided versions of the logo in various sizes.
+To maintain a consistent appearance the logo must adapt appropriately as the chalice increases or decreases in size.
+We have provided versions of the logo in various sizes.

-Reproduction of the logo should originate from an official digital reproduction master (located on this site).
-We are providing several file formats to provide the best possible logo reproduction for any foreseeable applications.
-Please be sure to use these materials rather than scanning or photocopying from printed materials, which would reduce the quality of the result.
-The logo should always be proportionally scaled from an approved digital master.
-Please don't recreate the logo yourself.
+Below you'll find links to various file formats to provide the best possible logo reproduction for any foreseeable applications.
+Please use these materials rather than scanning or photocopying from printed materials, which would reduce the quality of the result.

-The TIF and EPS files are not intended for web viewing—they are good for graphics editors.
-If you right-click on the links, you should get an option to "Save Target As...." and you can then download any of the TIF or EPS files to your hard drive.
-The EPS files require image-editing software to manipulate, but the TIF files can be inserted into almost any publishing software, like Microsoft Word.
+TIF and EPS files are not intended for web viewing—they are good for graphics editors.
+If you right-click on the links, you should get an option to "Save Target As...." and you can download any of the TIF or EPS files.
+EPS files require image-editing software to manipulate, but TIF files can be inserted into almost any publishing software, like Microsoft Word.